corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 6.0.0 Update for Stellaris version 3.7 "Canis Minor" - integrate underlying game changes
 * 6.0.1 Adjust dynamic building weight - custom and overridden colony types now value building the same as built-in colony types
 * 6.0.2 Improve built-in support for Planetary Diversity (support warform planets)
+* 7.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Integrate underlying game changes
+    * Add an override of the new "Trade Capital" colony designation - add all the related bonuses from the enhanced trade designations

 ## Source Code